 About twice as many boys as girls are born with talipes.
 Talipes can affect both feet.

 How is talipes diagnosed and are any investigations needed?

-Talipes is usually diagnosed after a baby is born.
+Talipes was previously only diagnosed after a baby is born.
 However, as the technology of ultrasound scanning during pregnancy improves, increasingly, talipes is being detected during scanning before a baby is born.

 All babies in the UK are routinely examined and checked over by a doctor shortly after they are born.
-This is to look for talipes but also other problems that the baby may be born with.
-Most commonly, talipes is noticed and diagnosed during this check because of the typical appearance of the foot as described above.
+The doctor will look for talipes, as well as other problems that the baby may be born with.
+If the baby has talipes it is usually noticed during this check.
 Investigations such as X-rays are not usually needed to confirm the diagnosis.

-There can be different degrees of foot deformity with talipes.
-Some babies have milder foot deformity than others.
-If a baby is diagnosed with talipes, a specialist (usually an orthopaedic surgeon) will often use a grading system to grade the severity of the foot deformity.
-A common grading system that is used is the Pirani score.
+Some babies with talipes have milder foot deformity than others.
+If a baby is diagnosed with talipes, a specialist (usually an orthopaedic surgeon) will often use a grading system to grade the severity.
+A common grading system that is used is called the Pirani score.
 With this grading system, a grade from 0 to 6 is given.
 The higher the grade, the greater the degree of foot deformity.